Mariners vs. Braves Player Props Betting Odds

 Kelenic Stats

-- Jarred Kelenic has recorded 43 hits with 12 doubles, a triple, eight home runs and 12 walks.
+- Jarred Kelenic has collected 45 hits with 12 doubles, a triple, eight home runs and 12 walks.
 He has driven in 21 runs with six stolen bases.

-- Kelenic heads into this matchup looking to extend his two-game hit streak.
-In his last five games he is hitting .235 with a double, two walks and an RBI.
+- Kelenic heads into this game looking to extend his three-game hit streak.
+In his last five games he is hitting .286 with a double, two walks and an RBI.

 Kelenic Recent Games